vmware/container-service-extension/docs/cse3_0/CSE_SERVER_MANAGEMENT.md

-* Delete old compute policies in the environment: untag old templates with existing compute policies, unpublish existing compute policies from the organization virtual data center(s), delete the legacy compute policies.
+* Delete old compute policies in the environment: untag old templates with existing compute policies, unpublish existing compute policies from the organization virtual data center(s), delete the old compute policies.
+Note that this clean-up is done only on CSE-created compute policies.
 * Prepare the environment to be able to perform organization virtual datacenter enablement for native clusters.
 * Auto-install templates of the latest revision unless specified otherwise.